|

 Tuition remission for graduate assistants

-Most graduate assistant appointments of 33% or higher in a single appointment (more than 13 hours per week) include the benefit of tuition remission.
-Students with these assistantships are still responsible for paying segregated fees.
+Eligible students with a single graduate assistant appointment of 33% or higher (more than 13 hours per week) receive tuition remission.
+You still need to pay segregated fees.

 Graduate students enrolled in service-based pricing programs, such as online and accelerated programs, are ineligible to receive tuition remission.
 Consult with your graduate program and read your admission and appointment letters carefully to understand your benefits eligibility.